Gëlle Fra: World War II and after

 When Luxembourg was occupied by Nazi forces in World War II, the Germans dismantled the memorial on 21 October 1940.
 Several portions of the memorial were rescued, and after the war, the monument was partially restored.
 The Gëlle Fra herself however remained unaccounted for until January 1980 when she was found hidden beneath the main stand of the national football stadium.
 Later additions were made to honor Luxembourger forces who had served in World War II and the Korean War.

 The monument was not fully reconstructed and restored to its original design until 1984 and then finally unveiled to the public in the presence of Grand Duke Jean on 23 June 1985, Luxembourg's national holiday.

 The statue of the gilded lady was removed from the obelisk and exhibited at the entrance of the Luxembourg pavilion of the Expo 2010 world exhibition in Shanghai.

 "Gëlle Fra 2"

 In 2001, a controversial version of the monument, showing the statue as visibly pregnant and with a different inscription, was created by Sanja Iveković and erected nearby.
-Named as "Lady Rosa of Luxembourg", it is now in Luxembourg's Museum of Modern Art.
+Named as "Lady Rosa of Luxembourg", it is now in the New York City Museum of Modern Art.